 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing What are the timeframes Early success indicators phrases, procedures and practices. terms of policies, phrases, procedures and practices.
-All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council, class assemblies, fund raising etc. Representation monitored by race, gender, disability through an annual audit Member of staff leading on school council/ teachers Ongoing Fair diversity of children contributing to school life Race Equality Duty Identify, respond and report racist incidents as outlined in the Plan.
-Report the figures to the Governing body / Local Authority on a termly basis.
+All Ensure all pupils are given the opportunity to make a positive contribution to the life of the school e.g. through involvement in the School Council, class assemblies, fund raising etc. Representation monitored by race, gender, disability through an annual audit Member of staff leading on school council/ teachers Ongoing Fair diversity of children contributing to school life Race Equality Duty Identify, respond to and report racist incidents as outlined in the Plan.
+Report the figures to the Governing body on a termly basis and to the LA as they occur.
 The Headteacher / Governing body will use data collected about racist incidents to assess the impact of the school's response to incidents i.e. have whole school / year group approaches led to a decrease in incidents, can repeat perpetrators be identified, are pupils and parents satisfied with the response?
 Headteacher / Governing body Reporting: December, April, July Teaching staff are aware of and respond to racist incidents Consistent nil reporting is challenged by the Governing Body Race Equality Actively celebrate different faiths through assemblies.
 Monitoring of assembly overviews will show that a range of different faiths and cultures are being celebrated.
-Headteacher/ Key Stage Leaders Ongoing Children will be able to talk about different religions or cultural activities Disability As and when needed make written materials available in alternative formats for: a) disabled pupils; b) disabled parents/carers; c) disabled governors The school will monitor the number of requests it receives for alternative formats of written materials The school will track and monitor the progress made Headteacher/ SENCo Ongoing Effective delivery of information for disabled people in the school community is provided.
+Headteacher/ Key Stage Leaders Ongoing Children will be able to talk about different religions or cultural activities All As and when needed make written materials available in alternative formats for: a) disabled parents/careers and Governors; b) non-English speaking parents/carers and Governors The school will monitor the number of requests it receives for alternative formats of written materials The school will track and monitor the progress made Headteacher/ SENCo Ongoing Effective delivery of information for disabled people in the school community is provided.

 Equality Strand Action How will the impact of the action be monitored?
 Who is responsible for implementing What are the timeframes Early success indicators for pupils who require written materials to be made in a different format Disability Ensure all children are able to access the full curriculum within and outside of school through use of reasonable adjustments All children will be monitored by teaching staff and senior leaders throughout the school year to ensure that they have full access to the curriculum.
-Modifications will be made to provide for those who struggle with access All staff led by Headteacher and SENCo through staff meetings and discussions about how to implement changes Ongoing All children are given access to the full curriculum at Wellesley School Disability Curriculum to include that understanding of different disabilities is taught Discussions with children to ensure that they have a good understanding of the difficulties faced by people with disabilities Headteacher/ SENCo Ongoing Children have a good understanding of the difficulties faced by people with disabilities Disability Regularly review areas of the school grounds to ensure that access is provided for the disabled Visual inspections of the school grounds and monitoring of children at play will be carried out routinely to ensure that all children have equal access to the school grounds SLT/ Governors Ongoing All children have equal access to the school grounds Gender Ensure that staff recruitment is based on criteria to provide equality of opportunity for both sexes Staff recruitment processes and outcomes will be monitored by the Headteacher and governing body Headteacher/ Governors Ongoing Staff recruited are the best fit for the posts available All Continue to explore the concept of flexible working and posts Headteacher/ Governors Ongoing All staff are given the opportunities for
+Modifications will be made to provide for those who struggle with access All staff led by Headteacher and SENCo through staff meetings and discussions about how to implement changes Ongoing All children are given access to the full curriculum at Wellesley School Disability Curriculum to include that understanding of different disabilities is taught Discussions with children to ensure that they have a good understanding of the difficulties faced by people with disabilities Headteacher/ SENCo Ongoing Children have a good understanding of the difficulties faced by people with disabilities Disability Regularly review areas of the school grounds to ensure that access is provided for the disabled Visual inspections of the school grounds and monitoring of children at play will be carried out routinely to ensure that all children have equal access to the school grounds SLT/ Governors Ongoing All children have equal access to the school grounds Disability Review the way information is shared with parents/carers of disabled pupils to ensure that All progress and achievement is celebrated.
+Governors to oversee reporting systems and changes made.
+SLT/SENCo /Headteacher Summer '22 Parents report that they have a clear picture of their child's progress and achievement.